Computing Technology for Math Excellence Logo

 3. Acquire new information--declarative or procedural (NI).
 The difficulty is selecting of the type of strategy that helps learners retain each type of knowledge.
 Lecturing is one way.
 However, learners might be involved with "note-taking, using a thinking skill as a scaffold organizer, creating a graphic organizer," questioning, and cooperative learning (e.g., pair/sharing) (p.
 71).
 Multimedia presentations also help acquire new information.

 4. Apply thinking skills or real-world situation (APP).
-Pollock indicates, "When planning for the application of declarative knowledge, thinking skills (e.g., comparison, analysis, persuasion) can help learners organize and reorganize facts, leading to longer retention...and how to use the information in a constructive manner" (p.
+Pollock indicated, "When planning for the application of declarative knowledge, thinking skills (e.g., comparison, analysis, persuasion) can help learners organize and reorganize facts, leading to longer retention...and how to use the information in a constructive manner" (p.
 68).
 Acquiring procedural knowledge might take about 24 practices for competency.
 Modeling helps students become more comfortable with applying procedures.

 5. Generalize or summarize back to the objective/benchmark (GEN).
 Students should be involved with closure to a lesson.
 Strategies that might be used during the last 5-7 minutes of a class include "writing to a prompt, sharing aloud with a partner, summarizing using a strategy, or briefly drawing a pictograph depicting the gist of the topic for that lesson" (p.
 69).
 Here's where a reflective journal might be a tool.